BLOOM ENERGY DEADLINE ALERT: HAGENS BERMAN, NATIONAL TRIAL ATTORNEYS, Encourages Bloom Energy (BE) Investors Who Suffered Significant Losses to Contact Its Attorneys, Application Deadline Approaching - Oil & Gas 360

 BLOOM ENERGY DEADLINE ALERT: HAGENS BERMAN, NATIONAL TRIAL ATTORNEYS, Encourages Bloom Energy (BE) Investors Who Suffered Significant Losses to Contact Its Attorneys, Application Deadline Approaching

-SAN FRANCISCO, CA / ACCESSWIRE / December 28, 2019 / Hagens Berman urges Bloom Energy Corporation (NYSE:BE) investors who have suffered significant losses to submit their losses now to learn if they qualify to recover their investment losses.
-The January 3, 2020 lead plaintiff deadline in a securities fraud class action that has been filed against the company and senior executives is fast approaching.
+SAN FRANCISCO, CA / ACCESSWIRE / December 30, 2019 / Hagens Berman urges Bloom Energy Corporation (NYSE:BE) investors who have suffered significant losses to submit their losses now to learn if they qualify to recover their investment losses.
+Only four days remain until the January 3, 2020 lead plaintiff deadline in a securities fraud class action that has been filed against the company and senior executives.

 Class Period: July 22, 2018 - Sept.
 16, 2019